Be You: Helping Students Find the Confidence to Be Themselves

 A gift that affirms

-For a parent, a Be You print is a way of telling a child something they can't always hear directly: I love who you actually are, not who you think you should be.
-Hung in a bedroom or study, it keeps saying that long after the conversation ends.
-Paired with Dream It Do It, it links self-acceptance with ambition — be yourself, and then go chase what matters to you.
+For a parent, a Be You print is a way of telling a child something they cannot always hear directly: I love who you actually are, not who you think you are supposed to be.
+Hung in a bedroom or study, it keeps saying that long after the conversation has ended and the door has closed.
+Children do not always absorb our words in the moment, but a message on the wall has all the time in the world to sink in.

 Shop the poster →